3 Days in Picton New Zealand

 Day 2, Picton

-The rain was much needed in the region but put a dampener on our spirits.
-Breakfast at Picton House B&B was okay, cereals, toast, juice, and coffee.
+The rain was much needed in the region, but it dampened our spirits.
+Breakfast at Picton House B&B was okay: cereals, toast, juice, and coffee.
 We spent the morning in our room reading and working on the blog.

 We did not have access to kitchen facilities in the B&B and set out to find lunch.
 We spotted some delicious-looking meat pies at the bakehouse.
-Two lunches and coffees, $13.50.
+Two lunches and coffees were $13.50.
 It was a very friendly local spot where we chatted with the regulars.

 Hiking by Titoki and Karaka Bay in Picton, New Zealand